huy/browser_programming/README.markdown

        this.model.bind('destroy', this.remove, this); // $(view.el).remove();
      }

+**View as view**

+The idea behind View `render` function is constructs detached DOM element in memory, so can be attached later (by other View) to produce visual side effect.
+This will result in faster rendering and smooth visual change .

+A View is associated with a attached DOM element, which exists in `window.document` but unless it is main application view, it is anti pattern, which is against its purpose.

 In the `initialize` we also cache references of  DOM elements so we can make call DOM API easily and faster in the View.